instruqt/packer-k3s/README.md

       K3S_CONTROL_PLANE_HOSTNAME: server
 ```

+### Hostname resolution

+The cluster uses CoreDNS for name resolution.
+By default CoreDNS only resolves DNS names within the cluster.
+In this image CoreDNS has been configured to use the host resolver as fallback.
+This means that any hostnames that do not exist within the cluster will be resolved by the host.
+This allows you to resolve other hosts in the sandbox configuration using their configured hostname.

 ## Enabling kubectl autocompletion

 To enable kubectl autocompletion, add the following lines to the `setup` script of your **first** challenge: